Master's programme in Environmental Engineering

 Environmental Engineering at KTH

-The joint master's programme in Environmental Engineering is offered by the Nordic Five Tech, an alliance between the leading Nordic technical universities.
-The programme offers four tracks in total, one of which is the environmental management track which is supplied jointly with the Technical University of Denmark (DTU).
+This joint master's programme is offered by the Nordic Five Tech, an alliance between the leading Nordic technical universities.
+The programme offers five tracks in total, one of which is the environmental management track which is supplied jointly by KTH and the Technical University of Denmark (DTU).

 Since this programme results in a double degree, students should complete their coursework at KTH and DTU respectively.
 Students interested in studying the programme at can start their first year at KTH and continue at DTU to complete their second year of studies, including a degree project.
 Another option it to start at DTU and complete the first year, then continue the second year of studies at KTH.

 The degree project provides students with the opportunity to investigate a problem in-depth, under the supervision of experienced practitioners and researchers.
 Students who start their studies on the environmental management track will conduct their degree projects at DTU with a supervisor from DTU and a co-supervisor from KTH.
 Supervision from each of the two degree-awarding institutions involved in the programme ensures the integration of all programme components.